 Need help or more information?

-Feel free to contact the Student Services Office's disability coordinators at any time if you need support or more information.
+Feel free to contact the Student Services Office's disability coordinators if you need support or more information.

 - need some suggestions on how to adjust the study situation of one of your students?